Instructional Expeditions

 Experience unspoiled sandy beaches, an abundance of marine, bird & intertidal life, paddle around sea stacks & sea caves, camp on a secluded beach surrounded by dense coastal bush, and witness amazing sunsets.
 Nuchatlitz Provincial Park encompasses the very northwest tip of Nootka Island and a large number of small island groups.

-We start the expedition by water taxi transportation from Zeballos to the Islands on the north tip of Nootka Island.
-From here, we paddle amongst the maze of islets and reefs, explore the intertidal life.
-Our expedition takes us into the beautiful Nuchatlitz Inlet of Mary’s Basin, a protected water way with sandy camping beaches and wonderful waterfalls.
-These remote islands offer both exposed coast and protected waters for paddling so provides an excellent location for this instructional expedition.
+We start the expedition launching from Little Espinosa (near Zeballos) and journey to the Islands on the north tip of Nootka Island.
+From here, we continue amongst the maze of islets and reefs, exploring the intertidal life.
+Our expedition takes us into the beautiful Nuchatlitz Inlet and Mary’s Basin, a protected waterway with sandy camping beaches and wonderful waterfalls.
+These remote islands offer both exposed coast and protected waters for paddling, providing an excellent location for this instructional expedition.

 What’s Included: